 Author Ian Fleming once said: Hope makes a good breakfast.
 Eat plenty of it.

-And we agree.
+And we agree and also endorse the idea of eating a good breakfast.
 A hearty breakfast makes a great start to a good day.
 But where are the best breakfast places in Reykjavik?
 You’re in luck; you do not have to look any further because we have made a list!
 The list is in no particular order, they all have their special something!

 Grái kötturinn